SCBI-ForestGEO/Dendrobands/data/README.md

 - coordinates within quadrat, full plot
 - geographic coordinates (NAD83 UTM and decimal degrees; this data comes from Merged_dendroband_utm_lat_lon.csv from the local V drive: V:/SIGEO/GIS_data/dendroband surveys

-**Important**: dendro_trees is used to create [dendro_cored_full](https://github.com/SCBI-ForestGEO/tree-growth-and-productivity/tree/master/dendro_cored_full).
+**Important**: dendro_trees is used to create [dendro_cored_full](https://github.com/SCBI-ForestGEO/SCBI-ForestGEO-Data/blob/master/tree_dimensions/tree_crowns/cored_dendroband_crown_position_data/dendro_cored_full.csv).
 Please make sure to update the Rscript if any major changes are made (add/delete columns, column names are modified, etc).

 ## `dendroID_chronology`

-This file contains a chronology of dendroID values, by spring and fall of each year since dendroband measurements started in 2010.
+This file contains a chronology of dendroID values, by spring and fall of each year.
 It was manually created in fall 2018 with the expectation that it can later be used for coding/other analyses.
 It is expected this will be updated with an Rscript after the main biannual surveys.

-In the "2018.spring" column, dendroID numbers 782 and 799-829 were given new bands, but all were given the same ID as 782.
-This was only noticed when creating the file in Oct.
-2018.
-- This is noted because dendroID numbers 783-798 were assigned, but not labeled in the [original datasheet](https://github.com/SCBI-ForestGEO/Dendrobands/blob/master/data/original_data_files/Dendrometry_500Tree_most%20updated.xls) as having a new band.
+Remember, a "dendroId" is a unique numeric identifier for a dendroband, crucial for identifying when a dendroband has been replaced within a stem.

 ## archive folder